 Meet Our Team

-Chelsea Wells, Assistant Teacher
+Chelsea Wells, Lead Teacher

 Chelsea is the assistant teacher in the train room.
 She has her Bachelor’s of Music Therapy from Drury University.
 Chelsea joined the staff at CDC for her love of children and her relationship with the FBC family.
 Chelsea takes great delight in working with the children everyday.
 Her music and therapy background have greatly enhanced our program.